Osteoporosis – Diagnosis, Symptoms, and Treatment

 - Medications – long-term use of corticosteroids (eg. prednisone) or proton-pump inhibitors (e.g. Prilosec)

-Osteoporosis is a very common condition that mostly affects postmenopausal women.
-Approximately 16% of American women aged 50 or greater have osteoporosis of the hip or lower spine.
+Osteoporosis is very common, approximately 16% of American women aged 50 or greater have osteoporosis of the hip or lower spine.
 In contrast, about 4% of men aged 50 or greater have hip or low back osteoporosis.
+This condition frequently goes unrecognized until a fracture occurs or a routine screening test is performed.

 - Spine – compression fracture of the vertebrae